TUMFTM/race-simulation/README.md

 # Running the race simulation
 If the requirements are installed on the system, follow these steps:

 * `Step 1`: You have to adjust a given or create a new parameter file (.ini) for the race to simulate.
 The parameter files are contained in `/racesim/input/parameters`.
 * `Step 2:` Check the user inputs in the lower part of `main_racesim.py`.
 * `Step 3:` Execute `main_racesim.py` to start the race simulation.

 ![Race simulation real time output for the Yas Marina racetrack](racesim/racesim_yasmarina.png)

+### Contained parameter files
+We included exemplary parameter files for the 121 Formula 1 races in the seasons 2014 - 2019.
+They were automatically created on the basis of our Formula 1 timing database (link is below).
+The program used for this was developed by Marcel Faist as part of his master's thesis within the project.
+Please keep in mind that an exact reproduction of the real races in the simulation is practically impossible.

 ### Detailed description of the race simulation
 Please refer to our paper for further information:\